 Master Electricians work with some of the most complicated and complex electrical projects.
 They have extensive knowledge of the electrical industry and are highly skilled professionals.

 Question: Why do I Need an Electrical Permit?
 Why are Permits Important?

 The MN Department of Labor and Industry requires every new electrical installation in construction, remodeling, replacement, and repair to be inspected for safety code compliance.
-There are some exemptions for minor repair work.
+With some exemptions for minor repair work.